 The Science and Technology of Water Treating

-This 2-day course provides a fundamental understanding of the scientific and practical applications of water treating.
-It presents the fundamental mechanisms behind various water treating equipment and processes and gives practical experience from dozens of water treating facilities from around the globe, including a half-day segment on water treating for unconventional hydraulic fracturing.
+This course provides a fundamental understanding of the science and practical applications of water treating.
+It presents the fundamental mechanisms behind various water treating equipment and processes, and gives practical experience from dozens of water treating facilities from around the globe.

 Why You Should Attend